nsisodiya/Kubernetes-Workshop/ibm/3-Upload-Docker-Image-On-Public-Registry.md

 Please Note: It was getting error with having two slash (`\\`) so I used one slash to publish repo.

-What I used            : docker.pkg.github.com//nsisodiya/kubernetes-workshop/helloworld-microsvc:v1
+docker.pkg.github.com//nsisodiya/kubernetes-workshop/helloworld-microsvc:v1 - What I used to publish
 <br/>
-What it Show on github : docker.pkg.github.com/nsisodiya/kubernetes-workshop/helloworld-microsvc:v1
+docker.pkg.github.com/nsisodiya/kubernetes-workshop/helloworld-microsvc:v1 - What it Show on github

 It hope, this will not create any problem.